titu1994/tfdiffeq/README.md

 Support for Universal Differential Equations (for ODE case) from the paper [Universal Differential Equations for Scientific Machine Learning](https://arxiv.org/abs/2001.04385).
 While slow, and restricted to ODEs only, it works well enough on Lotke Voltera system as described in example notebook.

+Now supports Adjoint methods for Dopri5 solver due to [PR #3](https://github.com/titu1994/tfdiffeq/pull/3) from [@eozd](https://github.com/eozd).

 As the solvers are implemented in Tensorflow, algorithms in this repository fully support running on the GPU, and are differentiable.
 Also supports prebuilt ODENet and ConvODENet tf.keras Models that can be used as is or embedded in a larger architecture.

 ## Caveats

 There are a few major limitations with this project :

-- Adjoint methods are not available.
-As Tensorflow Eager doesn't yet support custom gradient backpropogation on the level required by the Adjoint method, though the codebase is almost ported already, the `tf.custom_gradient` callback is not flexible enough to use for this purpose yet.
-  - The code for adjoint methods has already been ported inside `adjoint.py`.
-However, it cannot be accessed as Tensorflow cannot handle custom gradients with variables created inside it (and greater number of gradients than original number of inputs).

 - Speed is almost the same as the PyTorch codebase (+- 2%), *if the solver is wrapped inside a `tf.device` block*.
 Runge-Kutta solvers require double dtype precision for correct gradient computations.
 Yet, Tensorflow does not provide a convenient global switch to force all created tensors to double dtype.
 So explicit casts are unavoidable.
   - Make sure to wrap the entire script in a `with tf.device('/gpu:0')` to make full utilization of the GPU.
 Or select the main components - the model, the optimizer, the dataset and the `odeint` call inside tf.device blocks locally.
   - Convenience methods `move_to_device`, `cast_double` and the wrapper `func_cast_double` are made available from the library to make things easier on this front.
   - If type errors are thrown, use `tfdiffeq.cast_double(...)` to correct them.

+# Notebooks to get started

+> 1) There exists a Jupyter Notebook in the examples folder, `ode_usage.ipynb` which has examples of several ODE solutions, explaining various methods and demonstrates visualization functions available in this library.
+The Notebook can also be visualized on Google Colab : [Colaboratory Link](https://colab.research.google.com/github/titu1994/tfdiffeq/blob/master/examples/ode_usage.ipynb)

+> 2) An example of **Augmented Neural ODEs** and Prebuilt ODENet models is available on Google Colab : [Colaboratory Link](https://colab.research.google.com/github/titu1994/tfdiffeq/blob/master/examples/augmented_ode.ipynb)

+> 3) An example of **Universal Differential Equations** for the Lotka-Volterra system is available on Google Colab : [Colaboratory Link](https://colab.research.google.com/github/titu1994/tfdiffeq/blob/master/examples/UniversalNeuralODE.ipynb)

 # Basic Usage

 Note: This is taken directly from the original PyTorch codebase.
 Almost all concepts apply here as well.

-> **NOTE**: There exists a Jupyter Notebook in the examples folder, `ode_usage.ipynb` which has examples of several ODE solutions, explaining various methods and demonstrates visualization functions available in this library.

-> **NOTE**: The Notebook can also be visualized on Google Colab : [Colaboratory Link](https://colab.research.google.com/github/titu1994/tfdiffeq/blob/master/examples/ode_usage.ipynb)

-> **NOTE**: An example of Augmented Neural ODEs and Prebuilt ODENet models is available on Google Colab : [Colaboratory Link](https://colab.research.google.com/github/titu1994/tfdiffeq/blob/master/examples/augmented_ode.ipynb)

-> **NOTE**: An example of Universal Differential Equations is available on Google Colab : [Colaboratory Link](https://colab.research.google.com/github/titu1994/tfdiffeq/blob/master/examples/UniversalNeuralODE.ipynb)

 This library provides one main interface odeint which contains general-purpose algorithms for solving initial value problems (IVP), with gradients implemented for all main arguments.
 An initial value problem consists of an ODE and an initial value,